kasper-piskorski/docs/pages/documentation/4-migration/migration.md

 ---

 ## Introduction
-This page introduces migration of data, stored in different formats, to populate a Grakn graph.
+This page introduces migration of data, stored in different formats, to populate a graph in Grakn.
 If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script
 The migration shell script can be found in `mindmaps-dist/bin` after it has been unzipped.
 Usage is specific to the type of migration being performed: